Nicktay24/ILSupport/README.md

 	<IL Include="*.il" />
 </ItemGroup>
 ```
-- Write CLI code in .il file, build project, and done!
+- Write CIL code in .il file, build project, and done!

 ## **​IMPORTANT​**
 ### **​MANDATORY Format For Floating-Point Literal​**
 - All **​floating-point literals​** will be parsed as followed.
-Many decompilers export different CLI formats for floating-point literals.
+Many decompilers export different CIL formats for floating-point literals.
 Therefore, you will have to correct the format to match: [_Float32_](#float-literals) and [_Float64_](#float-literals).
 ### **​NOTICE​**
 - Reflection type name does not support function pointers.
 - **​.custom​** applies custom attributes to the last declaration.
 Make sure to have each custom attribute below its respective owner.